Campus Bottle

 Project Overview

 Campus Bottle is a unique store that encompasses the essence of San Luis Obispo’s college town style.
 Located at a walking distance from Cal Poly’s campus, this store is the most popular liquor store in San Luis Obispo.
-To elevate Campus Bottle’s overall presence, my group and I decided to design an app and a Social Media presence for the company.
+To elevate Campus Bottle’s overall presence, I designed a mobile application.

 My Contributions

-I worked with my group to perform quality analysis and find pain points for Campus Bottle customers.
-My primarily role was to establish the style guide and create the user interface for the mobile app design.
+I worked in a small group to perform quality analysis and find pain points for Campus Bottle customers.
+My primarily role was establishing the style guide and creating the user interface for the mobile app design.

 Tools